griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 **Try changing the `cloneCall` argument to see how that changes the number of clones**

-### Visualizing the proportion of the reportoire taken up by a specific clone
+### Visualizing the proportion of the repertoire taken up by a specific clone

 We are interested in understanding if there is a T cell response in our data.
 If there was a T cell response, we might see a single clonotype in a large portion of cells.
 Earlier we used a barplot to see how many cells each clonotype was seen in.
-Now we will use screportoire's `clonalProportion` function to produce stacked barplots visualizing how much space each clone is taking up.
+Now we will use screpertoire's `clonalProportion` function to produce stacked barplots visualizing how much space each clone is taking up.

 We are going to split up our clones in the same way as Freshour et al. 2023, remembering that 1 here means clonotype1 which is assigned to our top clonotype.